The First Spiritualists and Psychic Pioneers

 William Stainton Moses was born on 5th November 1839 in Donnington, Lincolnshire.
 His father was the Head Master of the local Grammar School and his education was commenced at the school of which his father was Principal.
 His progress was so great that he eventually was sent to a public school and from there to a Grammar School in Bedford.
 He was an excellent student and continued his academic years by entering Exeter College, Oxford.

-His work at college was also excellent and it was expected that he would take the highest honours open to him.
+His work at college was also excellent and it was expected that he would take the highest honors open to him.
 Unfortunately, this did not happen.
 Overwork and a refusal to relax caused a breakdown in his health and he was very ill for some little while.
-He spent nearly a year travelling as a form of convalescence.
+He spent nearly a year traveling as a form of convalescence.

 Stainton Moses eventually left the curacy through ill health, worked as English Master at the University College School in London from 1870 to 1889 when, again, ill health forced his resignation.

 While visiting Dr. Speer in 1870 the subject of Spiritualism was first brought prominently before him.
 For some time both men had been drifting towards agnosticism because of disillusionment in existing religions and theologies.
 It was Mrs. Speer who lent Stainton Moses the book The Debatable Land by Dale Owen to read, asking him if the experiences related could be true.